namratagurjar01/online-shopping/Online Shopping project/Readme.txt

-TERM PROJECT PROGRAM SUBMISSION
 --------------------------
-NAME : RAHUL PATIDAR
+NAME : Namrata Gurjar
-ROLLNO : 20223073
+ROLLNO : 21223040
-MCA 4TH SEMESTER
+MCA 6TH SEMESTER
-SUBMITTED TO : DR. SHYAM SUNDAR
-SUBJECT:-WEB TECHNOLOGY - ADVANCE JAVA
 -------------------------------
 ABSTRACT:-
 In this project, I have tried to build an E-commerce website, which can simulate all the basic controls that an actual shopping website has.